GetDKAN/dkan/.github/pull_request_template.md

-fixes [org/repo/issue#]

-- [ ] Test coverage exists
-- [ ] Documentation exists
+Fixes [issue#]

+## Describe your changes

 ## QA Steps

-- [ ] Add manual QA steps in checklist format for a reviewer to perform to confirm that the feature or fix is working.
-Include as much details as possible so that the reviewer doesn't lose time figuring out how to perform steps.
+- [ ] Add manual QA steps in checklist format for a reviewer to perform.
+Be as specific as possible, provide examples if appropriate.

+## Checklist before requesting review

+_If any of these are left unchecked, please provide an explanation_

+- [ ] I have updated or added tests to cover my code
+- [ ] I have updated or added documentation